Book an appointment online to register the birth of your baby and get a birth certificate.

 - a method of payment; and

-- an interpreter if applicable.
+- an interpreter if no-one attending the appointment speaks English.

 Supporting documents should show the names of the baby's parents and include the date and place of birth and address.
 Accepted documents include: